Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Beware of blue light

+We’re no strangers to the bedtime social media scroll, but we do know it can make falling asleep more difficult.
 In an ideal world, we’d all avoid screens one hour before bedtime to prevent the blue light from triggering the light receptors in our eyes which, in turn, signal the time-keeper in our brain that we’re awake.
 In a more realistic world, we’d try our best (but most likely end up looking at a screen on its night setting or with blue light blocking glasses).

 Give sleepytime scents a whirl